paysafe-paylater/ppl-purchase-api/docs/java-sdk.md

 Secret key authentication is recommended for server to server communication and authorization token authentication is recommended for client side applications or apps.

 ## Secret key
-Multiple secret keys can be requested and each key has either the "Installment" or "Invoice" product configured.
+Multiple secret keys can be requested and each key can have one or multiple products configured to it.
 One of the secret keys will always be the default key.
 The default key can be used to decrypt incoming [webhook](#webhooks) messages.

 **Make sure to never use the secret key in a client side application or mobile app!**